RedisGraph/redisgraph-bulk-loader/README.md

 ### Relationship files
 - Relationship inputs have no headers.
 - Each row should specify a source and destination node ID.
+- All specified node IDs must exist in the database, as described in [Determining Node IDs](#determining-node-ids).
 - Described relationships are always considered to be directed (source->destination).
 - The bulk insert script does not yet support adding properties to relationships (though this can be done after the fact with RedisGraph queries).
 - _NOTE_ Relationship processing does not yet include node lookups.
 The entries in a relationship file should all be integers corresponding to node IDs.